Python-templates/sklearn-project-template/README.md

 ## Roadmap

-See the [open issues](https://github.com/janezlapajne/sklearn-project-template/issues) for a list of proposed features (and known issues).
+See [open issues](https://github.com/janezlapajne/sklearn-project-template/issues) to request a feature or report a bug.

 ## Contribution